* Australia extends NZ travel bubble suspension

 The introduction of day 0 testing was introduced after the latest cases and that "will make a difference in the future".

-There were 219 staff working in the Pullman between 9 to 13 January - 201 have been tested and all have been negative except the two positive cases last night.
-They are awaiting two test.
+There were 219 staff working in the Pullman between January 9 to 13 - 201 have been tested and all have been negative, except the two positive cases last night.
+They are awaiting two tests.

 Hipkins said the 52 guests from the Pullman who haven't yet been tested or had their results have been contacted and been told to isolate.

-Bloomfield said those people were being continued to followed up and they had codes on their samples so the laboratories knew to expedite the tests.
+Bloomfield said those people continued being followed up and they had codes on their samples so the laboratories knew to expedite the tests.

 Asked what happened during a deep clean, neither Hipkins nor Bloomfield knew exactly what was involved.